HegdeShreyas14/CTF_writeups/v1tCTF2025/v1t.md

 ### Flag:
    `v1t{MCK-pap-cool-ooh-yeah}`
   ## Tiny Flag
-   - Inspect element, under network tab found one of the requests being favicon which contained the flag in image format.
+   - Clicked on view page source and on favicon which rendered the image which contained the flag in image format.
-   - Wasted a lot of time altering opacity and size of the squares on the left hand side though
+   - Wasted a lot of time altering opacity and size of the tiny squares on the left hand side though
   ### Flag:
 `v1t{t1ny_ico}`